raphw/jackson-jaxb-extension/README.md

     {"value": ["first", "second"]}
     {"values": {"value": ["first", "second"]}}

 Jackson cannot marshal or unmarshal these representation to each other, despite the JAXB specification defining them to represent an identical structure.
 With the `XmlElementWrapperModule`, this capability is added to Jackson.
-If `serialization` is set to `true`, Jackson will always add the wrapper element to the JSON when creating a serialized representation.
-Without it, only deserializing capabilities are added such that both representations can be read.
+The module allows to disable wrapping for serialization and deserialization selectively.

 `XmlSeeAlso`
 ====